cholushkin/MazeTemple/README.md

 # Maze temple
 Self-avoiding walk application example.
-This project is a part of Grid Adventure: https://github.com/cholushkin/ImageGrid .
+This project is a part of GRID ADVENTURE (click on image to play video): link This project is based on ImageGrid: https://github.com/cholushkin/ImageGrid .

 ![Screenshot_1](Images/Screenshot_1.png)
 ![Screenshot_2](Images/Screenshot_2.png)